Exo2EgoDVC: Dense Video Captioning of Egocentric Procedural Activities Using Web Instructional Videos: Related Work

 \customparagraph{Dense video captioning} consists of two sub-tasks localizing multiple time segments occurring in a video and describing their captions.
 While Krishna~\etal initially proposes to describe coarse activities~\cite{krishna:iccv17}, subsequent works focus on more fine-grained activities using instructional videos, such as cooking~\cite{zhou:aaai18,nakamura:mm21} (\eg, YouCook2 (YC2)), makeup~\cite{wang:emnlp19}, and daily activity videos~\cite{alayrac:cvpr16,wang:emnlp19,miech:iccv19}.
 These instructional videos promote the understanding of the \textit{procedure}~\cite{zhou:aaai18}, a series of steps to accomplish certain tasks.

-Nevertheless, dense video captioning for egocentric (first-person) videos has been less studied compared to exocentric (third-person) benchmarks~\cite{alayrac:cvpr16,zhou:aaai18,wang:emnlp19,tang:cvpr19,miech:iccv19}.
+However, dense video captioning for egocentric (first-person) videos has been less studied compared to exocentric (third-person) benchmarks~\cite{alayrac:cvpr16,zhou:aaai18,wang:emnlp19,tang:cvpr19,miech:iccv19}.
 A video captioning dataset for egocentric cooking videos, MMAC Captions~\cite{nakamura:mm21}, contains x11 smaller amount of videos than YC2.
 Other related egocentric datasets (\eg, EPIC-KITCHENS~\cite{damen:ijcv21} and Ego4D~\cite{grauman:cvpr22}) are collected with spoken narrations.
 Their transcribed texts help define action labels and video-language pre-training~\cite{lin:neurips22,pramanick:iccv23}, but they drastically differ from \textit{procedural} captions~\cite{yang:nips23,yang:cvpr23}.
-Also, their supervision is typically weak and noisy, including incorrect visual grounding, irrelevant caption contents, and errors in automatic speech recognition~\cite{miech:cvpr20,ko:cvpr22,soucek:cvpr22,lin:cvpr22}.
+In addition, its supervision is typically weak and noisy, including incorrect visual grounding, irrelevant caption content, and errors in automatic speech recognition~\cite{miech:cvpr20,ko:cvpr22,soucek:cvpr22,lin:cvpr22}. {Xu~\etal~\cite{xu:cvpr24} propose to use LLM to refine the noisy captions, enabling egocentric captioning with retrieval.}

 We newly construct an egocentric video dataset (EgoYC2) with \textit{procedural} caption annotations.
-Compared to the MMAC Captions dataset captured in a laboratory kitchen, we record real-life cooking activities and annotate captions shared with the exocentric dataset YC2.
+Compared to the MMAC Captions dataset captured in a laboratory kitchen, we record real-life cooking activities and annotate captions following the exocentric dataset YC2.
 This allows us to let models resolve the view gaps only without considering the gaps in caption content and granularity.
 In fact, we use the same vocabulary list as the YC2 and have close average step sizes per video (7.7 in YC2 \vs 6.5 in EgoYC2 \vs 30.1 in MMAC Captions).

-\customparagraph{Egocentric perception using exocentric videos.} Exocentric view data can inform the state of humans, actions, and the surrounding environment that are not always observable from a limited field-of-view of an egocentric camera.
-Based on this insight, knowledge transfer from exocentric to egocentric views has been studied, \eg, in action recognition~\cite{sigurdsson:cvpr18,li:cvpr21,truong:arxiv23,wang:iccv23,xue:arxiv23} and human/hand pose estimation~\cite{khirodkar:iccv23,ohkawa:eccv22,ohkawa:cvpr23}.
+\customparagraph{Egocentric perception using exocentric videos} Exocentric view data can inform the state of humans, actions, and the surrounding environment that are not always observable from a limited field-of-view of an egocentric camera.
+Thus, knowledge transfer from exocentric to egocentric views is essential to complement egocentric perception, \eg, in action recognition~\cite{sigurdsson:cvpr18,li:cvpr21,truong:arxiv23,wang:iccv23,xue:arxiv23} and human/hand pose estimation~\cite{khirodkar:iccv23,ohkawa:eccv22,ohkawa:cvpr23}.
 This transfer has been categorized into two settings: \textit{paired} \vs \textit{unpaired} scenarios.